-Reflections on why we chose this discipline
+Our reflections on why we chose this discipline:

 Most often the discourse around being a woman in economics is about the pitfalls.
 It is about the struggles of being the only woman in the room, figuring out how to raise our voice, battling imposter syndrome, navigating hostile environments, finding a balance of work and family; to name just a few.

 Yet despite all this, many of us are still appreciative to have found our way to economics.
 Within the Writing and Editing Team at the Women in Economics Initiative, we are all grateful to be in economics.
 In the midst of the frequent negative discussions, four of us want to share our anecdotes of why economics.

 For all of us, our appreciation of economics includes the journey along the way to finding the discipline and unearthing all it has to offer.
 We love the discipline because it peaks our curiosity, provides us tools for understanding the world or challenges us.

 These reflections are for anyone who is debating studying economics, contemplating if they should continue with economics, or who is questioning why they even stuck in the field in the first place.
 We hope this strikes a chord with the many reasons to appreciate economics, and most importantly, why we are happy to be women in economics.